vskokov/demo-reveal/slides.md

 ### Conclusions

-- Every second order phase transition comes with Yang-Lee edge singularity.
+- Second order phase transition comes with Yang-Lee edge singularity.
 In the "crossover" region, there is a singularity in the complex plane
 - Universal location of YLE was one of not many unknown universal quantities
-  - FRG is uniquely positioned to determine the universal location of YLE with precision.
-In our work, $d>2.7$ and arbitrary $N$
+  - With FRG, we succeeded  to compute the location of YLE for $d>2.7$ and arbitrary $N$
   - Xu and Zamolodchikov determined location of YLE in Ising Field Theory, $d=2$ and $N=1$
 - To map universal location to QCD, one requires non-universal metric factors.